adamdaudrich/A-study-in-tennis-dominance/README.md

+One of the ways we experience 'dominance' on the tennis court is in our perception of how we are being beaten.
+In my opinion, one factor in that is how quickly you lose points.

 I set out to determine if, in his most dominant year of 2005, world #1 Roger Federer was also the most *quick* to dispose of his opponents.
 This was measured by average minutes per 2, 3, 4, and 5 and set matches.
 The data was compared to the #2 and #3 ranked players.